Find YOUR local service center

-If you've spent anytime outdoors during summer months then you know all about bees.
-They are yellow and black and the often induce more fear into people than the situation warrants.
-Bees do sting, and people with allergies can be affected seriously.
-If a colony of bees sets up a hive around your property, children playing nearby, mowing the lawn or outdoor activities near that hive can be seen as aggression and stings can happen.
+If you've spent any time outdoors during summer months then you know all about bees.
+They are yellow, black and often induce more fear into people than the situation warrants.
+Bees do sting, and people with allergies can be seriously affected.
+If a colony of bees builds a hive around your property, any outdoor activities such as children playing in the yard or mowing the lawn, near that hive can be seen as aggression and stings can occur.

-Beehives should not be messed with without the right equipment and safety measures.
-Western Exterminator are bee control and bee removal experts and we safely remove hives, prevent their return, and use environmentally sound methods that will not interfere with commercial hives and pollinators.
+Beehives should not be touched without the right equipment and safety measures.
+We at Western Exterminator are bee control and bee removal experts and we safely remove hives, prevent their return, and use environmentally sound methods that will not interfere with commercial hives and pollinators.

 Africanized bees look a lot like their European counterparts, but there are some key differences:

-They will build hives in the ground more often than European bees
+More likely to build hives in the ground than European bees

 They will chase after threats much farther than European bees, up to thousands of feet in some cases.